CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Cyclical State Transitions

 \section{Cyclical State Transitions}

 We propose a scene-generation process for creating a benchmark dataset for VLMs revolving around \underline{Cycli}cal \underline{S}tate \underline{T}ransitions (CycliST).
-CycliST is designed to challenge state-of-the-art models' understanding of cyclical patterns in high-resolution scenes using physically based rendering.
+CycliST is designed to challenge a model's understanding of cyclical patterns in high-resolution scenes using physically based rendering.
+We show CycliST's time-dynamic object descriptions (Sec.~\ref{sec:objects}), the resulting motion (Sec.~\ref{sec:motion_cycles}), attribute (Sec.~\ref{sec:attribute_cycles}), and light cycles (Sec.~\ref{sec:light_cycles}), as well as validation and rendering (Sec.~\ref{sec:pipeline}).